 The simple answer is no, you don’t need to make a down payment on a car lease, but you can.
-Putting money down on a lease doesn't lower the overall cost like it does with an auto loan, but it does lower the monthly payment.
+If you want to put money down either in cash or trade equity, a lender won’t say no to the offer.
+Putting money down on a lease doesn't lower the overall cost as it does with an auto loan, but it does lower the monthly payment.

 Making a Down Payment on a Car Lease